Families on Safari

 “We quickly bonded with the knowledgeable driver-guides, who wowed us with their expertise as they adroitly dispensed factual tidbits that we’d repeat to each other later over meals: “Can you believe that elephants eat 18 to 20 hours a day?” or “Did you know giraffes can sleep standing up?” or “George told me zebras have better eyesight than wildebeests, who have a better sense of hearing than zebras, and that’s why they travel together!”
 Listening to my teenagers excitedly recount what they saw or learned was a heartwarming departure from the usual one-word answers they offer at home (“How was school?”
 “Fine.”).
 As one guide pointed out, “There is no Wi-Fi in the bush, but you will find a better kind of connection.” ~Elaine Srnka, Virtuoso Life

-By the way, beyond the deepest wilderness, among our many inclusions Micato does make free Wi-Fi available nearly everywhere, including your safari vehicle, but, spoiler alert, parents, also known traditionally as They Who Often Pay for The Safari, have been known to tell their children that the Wi-Fi is on the fritz or doesn’t exist.
+By the way, beyond the deepest wilderness, among our many inclusions Micato does make free Wi-Fi available nearly everywhere, including your safari vehicle, but, spoiler alert, parents on safari with us have been known to tell their children that the Wi-Fi is on the fritz or doesn’t exist.

 Our family safaris set the template for all of Micato’s safaris and journeys to India, our ancestral homeland.
 We loved the planning, we had immeasurable fun, and we learned that care and mutual support were the keys to successful trips.
 I think that familial care is what inspires such affection and loyalty from our guests.